 This year like never before, we have needed the Okanagan Rail Trail.
 The open spaces allow us to stay safely active, and nature soothes our soul.
-Now there is a chance to say thanks and give back in the first fundraising campaign since our communities donated to build the trail.

 Trail gateways set the stage for the trail experience.

 The Kalamalka section of rail trail is environmentally significant and sensitive, and used by thousands of trail users per year.